akrowbat/earmark/README.md

 # Usage
 Using earmark is very simple.
 It takes arguments for specific tag types like artist, genre, track, album, and so on, and treats the following argument as the value for that tag.
 For instance, `earmark --genre "Metal" *.mp3` will change all mp3 files in the working directory to have Metal for the genre tag.
 You can also use short options combined like `earmark -pa "Iron Maiden" "Aces High.flac"`.
 The -p means print out all the tag information after any file operations are done, and the -a means that earmark will change the artist value.
 Short options that require arguments cannot be combined, so if you're changing more than one value at a time, you have to separate them like so: `earmark -g Metal -a "Iron Maiden"`

+# Known Issues
+Ogg files of all types cannot be modified by earmark.
+The filetype verification class I built relies on libmagic to distinguish between filetypes, and it makes no distinction between different encodings in Ogg files.

 # TODO
 * Add cover stripping/extracting feature (and broader tag stripping features)
 * Add filename/tag conversion features